form8ion/javascript-scaffolder/docs/ci-services.md

 ### values: __object__

-Values in the CI services map define the actual mechanisms and configuration that will be used by the JavaScript Scaffolder to scaffold the CI service for the user's project.
+Values in the CI services map define the actual plugins and options that will be used by the JavaScript Scaffolder to scaffold the CI service for the user's project.

 #### scaffolder: __function__ (_required_)